Generative AI for Agriculture Advisory

 So, what’s the problem

-Many digital tools exist to try to combat this problem by delivering advice via mobile devices, but these can be challenging to access due to the digital divide – access to digital devices, language and digital illiteracy can cause barriers.
+Smallholder farmers often lack access to trusted, localised and timely agricultural advice.
+Many digital tools exist to try to combat this problem by delivering advice, but these can be challenging to access due to the digital divide that exists in accessing digital devices, language and digital illiteracy.

 What is this project doing?